outdreamer/build-a-cure/docs/ml/debugging_tools.md

 		- Check firewall rules (ufw, iptables, aws ec2 describe-security-groups)
 		- Network logs
 		- Check for high latency using traceroute or mtr
-		- Use netstat or ss to see open connections and troubleshoot blocked ports:
+		- Use netstat or ss to see open connections and troubleshoot blocked ports
 	- solutions
 		- Fix DNS, IP, routes, firewall, or security groups settings
 		- Restart networking services